-- Sequencing update - All provinces have sequences for January 2023 and all provinces, except the North West, have sequences for February 2023.
-March sequences are from Free state, Western cape, Kwa-Zulu Natal and Gauteng. • Variant of Concern Omicron in South Africa - Omicron continued to dominate in December (100%), January (99%) and makes up 100% of February and March sequences - BQ.1 and sub-lineages were the dominant Omicron lineage in December (46%) and January (54%). - XBB.1.5 was detected in December 2022 (n=2, 1%) and January 2023 (n=196, 16%), and is the dominant lineage in February 2023 (n=499, 71%) and March 2023 (n=32, 78%). - BA.2.75. continued to be detected at a low prevalence in December, January and February (≤3%)
+- Sequencing update - All provinces have sequences for January and February 2023.
+March sequences are from the Eastern Cape, Free State, Gauteng, KwaZulu-Natal, the North West, and the Western Cape.

+• Variant of Concern Omicron in South Africa

+- Omicron continued to dominate in January (99%), February (100%) and makes up 100% of March sequences - BQ.1 and sub-lineages were the dominant Omicron lineage in December (46%) and January (53%) - XBB.1.5 was detected in December 2022 (0.8%) and January 2023 (16%), and is the dominant lineage in February (71%) and March (76%) - BA.2.75.\ continued to be detected at a low prevalence in January through March (≤1%)

-Spike protein mutation profile of Variants of Interest and Concern
+Spike protein mutation\ profile of Variants of Interest and Concern

-- Multiple changes within the two immunogenic regions in S1 (NTD and RBD) - Including a three amino acid insertion - Accumulation of mutations surrounding the furin cleavage site - Including combination of N679K and P681H - Effect of most spike S2 subunit changes have not been defined, but may be linked to immune escape Only mutations present in Omicron, Delta, or recombinant sequences are pictured
+- Multiple changes within the two immunogenic regions in S1 (NTD and RBD) - Including a three amino acid insertion - Accumulation of mutations surrounding the furin cleavage site - Including combination of N679K and P681H - Effect of most spike S2 subunit changes have not been defined, but may be linked to immune escape

+\Only mutations present in Omicron, Delta, or recombinant sequences are pictured